Edit

 Troubleshoot in Copilot

-Troubleshooting in Copilot provides a human-readable summary of the error and, when possible, attempts to provide a solution to correct the error.
+The troubleshoot in Copilot feature provides a human-readable summary of the error and, when possible, attempts to provide a solution to correct the error.
 This can greatly enhance your experience by reducing the time and effort required to troubleshoot and resolve issues.

 Note

-The troubleshooting in Copilot feature might not work in all scenarios.
-The good news is, it’s continuously learning and improving over time, which means its ability to assist users and resolve issues only gets better.
+The troubleshoot in Copilot feature might not work in all scenarios.
+It’s continuously learning and improving over time, which means its ability to assist users and resolve issues only gets better.
 This is a great example of how AI and machine learning can be leveraged to improve your experience and productivity.

 Screenshot of a troubleshooting in Copilot suggestion for fixing a failed flow run.